- Sacred Destinations

-Luther House and Museum, Wittenberg
+Luther House, Wittenberg

 The Luther House (German: Lutherhalle or Lutherhaus) in Wittenberg, Germany, is the most important and interesting Reformation museum in Germany.
 It is located in the Augustinian monastery where Luther lived, first as a monk and later as owner with his family.
 In addition to the well-preserved rooms that were used by Luther, the museum contains an unsurpassed collection of Reformation manuscripts and artifacts.